perusio/php-fpm-relaunch/README.md

   3. thttpd is bound to 127.0.0.1 (or ::1 if you prefer IPv6) and runs in an unprivileged port that should be blocked at the firewall level.
 In this case `8888`.

+     You can get the thttpd config on another github [repo](https://github.com/perusio/thttpd-config).

 ## TODO

-Make a blog post describing the all process and configuration and detail.
+ 1. Make a blog post describing the all process and configuration and detail.

+  2. Make the script talk with [RRDtool](http://oss.oetiker.ch/rrdtool/) in order to have **nice** graphs showing the distribution of 502s on a time series.